Seattle Pacific University v. Ferguson

 Government Attempt to Change Doctrine

 On October 26, 2022, a Washington federal district court heard Seattle Pacific’s case.
 The court ruled against Seattle Pacific on purely procedural grounds, saying that the University should continue its claims in state court.
 Becket appealed the decision to the U.S. Court of Appeals for the Ninth Circuit, where it asked the court to protect the school’s ability to educate students in accordance with its faith without government interference.
-Oral argument took place on November 16, 2023.
+On June 7, 2024, the Ninth Circuit ruled that Seattle Pacific University could continue its efforts to defend itself and its First Amendment rights in federal court.

 Importance to Religious Liberty: